-Sally Ward is a contemporary artist, specialising in portraits and the figure.
+Sally Ward is a professional artist specialising in portraits and the figure.
 Her work has been exhibited by the Royal Society of Portrait Painters at the Mall Galleries in London a number of times over recent years.
-She was also a finalist in Sky Portrait Artist of the Year, Series 7, 2020.
-Her sitters were model and presenter Melanie Sykes; Booker Prize winner, Bernardine Evaristo, and: actor, comedian, and political activist, Eddie Izzard.
+She was a finalist on Sky Portrait Artist of the Year, Series 7 2020, in which she painted model and presenter Melanie Sykes; Booker Prize winner, Bernardine Evaristo, and: actor, comedian, and political activist, Eddie Izzard.
 She has exhibited with the Society of Women Artists at the Mall Galleries several times and this year won the Cass Art Award at the Society’s annual exhibition, which was presented to her by patron HRH Princess Michael of Kent.
-In addition, this year her work has been shortlisted for the prestigious Ruth Borchard Self-Portrait Prize in 2021.
-She will again be exhibiting at The Mall Galleries in London this autumn with the Society of Women Artists.
-She also writes for national arts magazine, The Artist.
+In addition, this year her work has been shortlisted for the prestigious Ruth Borchard Self-Portrait Prize 2023 and a further work will be on display at the Royal Institute of Oil Painters’ annual exhibition in November and December.
+Sally also writes for national arts magazine, The Artist.

 Sally studied Music at Cambridge University, staying on to undertake an M.Phil. in Musicology after her degree.
 As an artist, she is self-taught.
 While in demand for private commissions, she has also developed a body of her own work focusing on portraits of close family, friends and herself.
 She enjoys the emotional intimacy of these works; her aim being to create a sensitive and honest portrayal of her subject, focusing on natural expression and her sitter’s interior world.
-Sally often uses a limited, contemporary palette and strong light sources to convey the solidity, form and presence of her sitter.
-Sally works in oils, watercolour and charcoal.
+Sally often uses a limited palette and strong light sources to convey the solidity, form and presence of her sitter.
+Sally works mainly in oils and charcoal.